Jashan-1/studious/README.md

 # Studious

-**From access to action** — Transform textbooks into actionable assessments, assignments, and insights.
+**From access to action!** — Transform learning material into actionable assessments, assignments, and insights.

-> ⚠️ **Warning**: Project is experimental and not intended for daily use or production use yet.
+> ⚠️ **Warning**: Project is experimental and not intended for production use yet.

 ## Overview